-As a landlord, you will need to pay tax on the money you make from renting out your properties.
-This guide gives an insight into how tax is calculated in rental income, the rates you will pay and your allowances.
+As a landlord, you must pay tax on the money you make from renting out your properties.
+This guide explains how tax on rental income is calculated, the rates you will pay and your allowances.

-You must pay income tax on any profit you make from renting out your property.
+- Income tax on profit from renting out residential property.

-You may also need to pay class 2 national insurance if your profits are £6,515 a year or more and what you do counts as running a business.
-The gov.uk website has more information on when you are required to pay national insurance.
+- Class 2 national insurance if profits are £12,570 a year or more and what you do counts as running a business.

 What counts as rental income for landlords?